nicholschm/theodinprojectWiki/OSX-Installation-Guide.md

 To test all this is working correctly, run the app locally and try to sign up with Github.

 ## Need Help?
-If you have any problems getting anything set up in this guide please let us know in our [contributing gitter channel](https://gitter.im/TheOdinProject/Contributing)
+If you have any problems getting anything set up in this guide please let us know in our [Admin room in Discord](https://discordapp.com/channels/505093832157691914/540903304046182425)